 The trajectory of x is attractive if yt-x(t)→t for t→∞ that are close enough and attractrive.

 Once the candidate Lyapunov function is determined, that can be utilized to assess the self-stabilization of the controllers designed above.
 This is done through witnessing global asymptotic behavior during minima.
 This would in turn prove little to no bursting in the model response.

+The Lyapunov function is determined using the model’s reference error.
+This is due to the fact that the error term is used to determine the fitness of the model during training.
+Equation x is used to find the reference error.
+It may be reformulated as the following equation.

+PA+ AT+Q=0 (25)

+A is what is called a Hurwitz Matrix which models stability.
+Reformulating equation 24 as the following provides us with a Lyapunov solution.

+P=kd2kp+kp2kd1+1kp12kp12kpkp2kd1+1kp (26)

 conclusion